 Preventing Summer Weeds in Kansas

-There isn’t just one weed type we see and weeds aren’t the only lawn problem we see in Kansas either.
-Kansas lawns see a mixture of many destructive elements, including: dandelions, clover, crabgrass, chickweed and many more.
-Preventing weeds, however, is a primarily important task for every homeowner, but first you need to know why type of weeds your dealing with.
+Controlling weeds is possible, but first you need to know why type of weeds you’re dealing with.
 For each type of weed there is a different way to prevent it.
 Here is a summary of the most common types of weeds in Kansas and how to prevent them.

 Prevention for Common Kansas Weeds